abhira0/pn.visualize-setup/README.md

 ## Use
 1. Clone the repository or just downloading the testbed_visualizer.py would suffice.
 2. Run: `python testbed_visualizer.py <testbed_path>`
+3. New html file with the same name as input file will be generated.
+Also, python script will automatically open the html file in your default browser after saving it locally.
 ## Bugs & Errors
 * Please raise issues on github.